integreat-io/map-transform/README.md

 (Note that in this example, both `maxLength` and `onlyItemsWithSection` are custom functions for this case, but their implementations are not provided.)

+**A note on arrays:** When MapTransform encounters an array in the data, it may not always be clear whether you want an operation or a transform object to be applied to each item in the array or the array itself.
+In such cases, MapTransform will always choose to iterate the array and map to each item.
+Because of this, some operations has a version with an `Arr` suffix, that will apply to the array instead.
+For non-arrays, the two versions are identical.

 #### `transform(fn, fnRev)` operation